ryersonvisionlab/unsupFlownet/README.md

 ## Example data lists
 [example_data](example_data): an example of how a dataset should be structured
 [example_data/data](example_data/data): a single example image pair and its corresponding ground truth flow
-[example_data/datalist](example_data/datalist): example datalists for the [data](example_data/data)
+[example_data/datalists](example_data/datalists): example datalists for the [data](example_data/data)
-[example_data/datalist2](example_data/datalist2) example datalists used for training with KITTI
+[example_data/datalists2](example_data/datalists2) example datalists used for training with KITTI

 ## Pre-trained Models
 [model_download_scripts](model_download_scripts) contains scripts for downloading pre-trained models along with their corresponding hyper-parameters.
 Currently there is only one model available trained with photometric and smoothness loss terms.
-Run these scripts from their respective directories e.g. [photometric_smoothness](photometric_smoothness).
+Run these scripts from their respective directories e.g. [photometric_smoothness](model_download_scripts/photometric_smoothness).